It's your right

 Whether you are currently using, use just occasionally or haven’t used for 10 years, everyone can be treated for hep C. It’s Your Right.

 You don’t need to change your lifestyle.
 If you are someone who uses drugs, you won’t have to stop to be treated.
 If you drink alcohol, you don’t have to stop to be treated.
 If you have liver damage, you can be treated.
 If you have been treated before, you can be treated again.
 You can talk to a peer too if you want to know more about what it’s like.
+Remember when using, wash your hands, use new sterile equipment and don't share a bloody thing!

 “Once a day for 12 weeks”